gregraka/gregraka.github.io/qs_admins_config.md

 3. Click **Finish setup**.

-## Specify the Database type and Data Location
+## Specify the Database Type and Data Location
 To specify the type of database and where the ownCloud date directory reside, follow these steps:

 1. The ownCloud data directory must exist.
 If it does not, create it before proceeding.

    **NOTE:** The data directory must be owned by your HTTP user.
-   See the later sub-section, "Set Strong Directory Permissions."
+   See the earlier sub-section, "Set Strong Directory Permissions."

 2. On the ownCloud server machine, open a web browser and enter the following address:
    ```